 Nilsson Legal Group is Fort Worth’s first choice for all divorce matters.
 One of the most important decisions you’ll have to make during your divorce is asset valuation and dividing your assets in a “fair and just” manner.

-Assets & Property
+Division of Assets & Property

 The full disclosure of assets and proper valuation of the marital estate are important in all divorce cases, but especially in cases involving multiple, complex assets.
 At the Nilsson Legal Group, our attorneys work with qualified CPAs, financial planners, business valuation experts, tax professionals, and forensic economists to ascertain the proper valuation of: